imohitparkash/Cloudie/README.md

 Cloudie is a personal, offline voice assistant for Windows — built as a side project to explore fully local AI (no cloud APIs, no data leaving your machine).

-> **Status: Work in progress.** Cloudie is functional but not polished.
-Development is currently paused (Ollama was uninstalled locally to free up disk space) but will resume.
+> **Status: Work in progress.** Core functionality (offline speech recognition, local LLM responses, app launching) is working.
+Currently paused while exploring ways to make Ollama more lightweight — actively planning next iteration.
 ---

 ## What it does